Nepal SBI Bank: About

 The State Bank of India (SBI), with a history of over 200 years, is the largest commercial bank in India in terms of assets, deposits, profits, branches, customers and employees.
 The Government of India is the single largest shareholder of this Fortune 500 entity, with 57.50% ownership.

 The origins of State Bank of India date back to 1806 when the Bank of Calcutta (later called the Bank of Bengal) was established.
 In 1921, the Bank of Bengal and two other banks (Bank of Madras and Bank of Bombay) were amalgamated to form the Imperial Bank of India.
 In 1955, the Reserve Bank of India acquired the controlling interests of the Imperial Bank of India and SBI was created by an act of Parliament to succeed the Imperial Bank of India.

 The SBI group consists of SBI and its numerous Subsidiaries.
 The group has an extensive network, with over 22,405 branches in India and another 235 offices in 29 countries across the world.
 As of 31 March 2023, the group had assets worth US$790 billion, deposits of US$532.18 billion and capital & reserves in excess of US$39.41 billion.
 The group commands over 22.84% share of deposit in Indian banking market.

-SBI's non-banking subsidiaries / Joint ventures are market leaders in their respective areas and provide wide-ranging services, which include Life Insurance, General Insurance, Merchant Banking, Mutual Funds, Credit Cards, Factoring Services, Security Trading and Primary Dealership, making the SBI Group a truly large financial supermarket and India's financial icon.
-SBI has arrangements with various international / local banks to exchange financial messages through SWIFT in all business centers of the world to facilitate trade related banking business, reinforced by dedicated and highly skilled teams of professionals.
+SBI's non-banking subsidiaries and joint ventures provide services such as Life Insurance, General Insurance, Merchant Banking, Mutual Funds, Credit Cards, Factoring Services, Security Trading and Primary Dealership.
+SBI also has arrangements with various local and international banks to exchange financial messages through SWIFT with the various business centers of the world to facilitate trade related banking business.